Radio-activeBoi/Small_Restaurant_Order_Management_System/readme.md

-Small Restaurant Order Management System
+*Small Restaurant Order Management Systemgi

 Overview
 This project is a Small Restaurant Order Management System built using Node.js, Express.js, and MongoDB.
 It allows managing menus and orders, with a backend RESTful API following the MVC architecture.
 ________________________________________